posativ/acrylamid/docs/index.rst

 Why?
 ----

 Why another static blog compiler, that's a valid question.
-So, why is Acrylamid better than X (pelican, hyde, nikola...): Acrylamid is faster than X, because incremental compilation is a core feature.
-Acrylamid is better, because you can not only use Markdown/reST/whatyoulike, you can even use all builtin extensions and more.
-Acrylamid has no custom header/body/filesystem layout.
-It uses well-known YAML and that's it.
+So, why would you use Acrylamid: It's fast when you start blogging and it stays fast when you have hundreds of articles due incremental compilation.
+It ships with all builtin Markdown extensions, custom ones and additional reStructuredText directives to embed YouTube or Code.
+With all complexity of Acrylamid itself, it is super easy to use.

 Why not Acrylamid?
-Well, it's not well tested by different people with different requirements.
-It does not use multiple cores (currently no static blog framework does this, but I am working on this).
-The default layout is indeed not the most beautifulst.
-Acrylamid currently has no asset handling (naïve "copy tree" sucks).
+It's not well tested by different people with different requirements.
+It may has some serious issues I didn't noticed yet.
+It also lacks some internal documentation.
+The default layout is indeed not the most beautiful and Acrylamid has no asset handling yet.

 Features
 --------